mlcommons/ck/docs/taskforce.md

   to help everyone run, reproduce, customize and optimize different implementations of MLPerf benchmarks in a unified and automated way across diverse models, data sets, software and hardware from different vendors.
 * Gradually add the MLCommons CM interface to [all MLPerf inference submissions](https://github.com/mlcommons/ck/issues/1052) starting from v3.1.
-* Continuously encode MLPerf rules and best practices in the MLCommons CM interface and workflows for MLPerf to reduce the burden for submitters.
+* Continuously encode MLPerf rules and best practices in the [CM automation recipes and workflows for MLPerf](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) to reduce the burden for submitters to go through numerous README files and track all the latest changes and updates.

 ## Chairs and Tech Leads